 The Alamo Area Council earned the Journey to Excellence Silver Award status based on our performance in membership, program, unit service, district leadership, and finance.
 355 Scouts BSA youth achieved the Eagle Scout rank in 2018, contributing over 52,000 service hours with a value equaling $1.28 million invested into our local economy.

 To find out more about attending Bear Creek Scout Reservation, visit www.BearCreekScoutReservation.org.
 To join Scouting, look for or ask about the BSA recruitment flyers and posters at a school near you.
 Or, visit the recruitment site www.BeAScout.org to find a unit near your based on your zip code.
 Or, contact the Scout Service Executive team member in your area by emailing Join@AlamoAreaBSA.org or calling 210-341-8611.

 About the Boy Scouts of America, Alamo Area Council

-The Alamo Area Council, BSA, headquartered in San Antonio, Texas, serves a 13-county area imparting the Scouting program to over 18,000 youth and 6,500 volunteer adults in South Texas.
-With Learning for Life, an in-school character education subsidiary of Boy Scouts of America, the Council serves over 22,500 youth.
+The Alamo Area Council, BSA, headquartered in San Antonio, Texas, serves a 13-county area imparting the Scouting program to over 18,000 youth and 5,000 volunteer adults in South Texas.
 The Boy Scouts of America continues to prepare young people for life by providing the nation’s foremost youth program of character development and values-based leadership training, utilizing outdoor activity, citizenship, and sports fitness.
+The Alamo Area Council manages 1,280 acres of outdoor adventure for boys and girls from 5-21 years of age at three premier camps: Bear Creek Scout Reservation, Mays Family Scout Ranch, and McGimsey Scout Park.
 Learn more at http://www.AlamoAreaBSA.org.